New England Lamb Bake Recipe

 - 3 large potatoes, peeled and sliced

-- 1. In a large Dutch oven, cook lamb and onions over medium heat.
+- 1. Preheat oven to 375°.
+In a Dutch oven, heat oil over medium heat.
 Add lamb and onion; cook and stir until meat is no longer pink.
 Stir in flour until blended.
 Gradually add broth.
 Bring to a boil; cook until thickened, 1-2 minutes, stirring to loosen browned bits from pan.
 Add leeks, carrots, 1 tablespoon parsley, rosemary, salt, pepper and thyme.

 - 2. Spoon into a greased 13x9-in. or 3-qt. baking dish.
-Cover with potato slices; dot with butter.
-Bake at 375° for 1-1/2 to 2 hours or until the meat is tender and the potatoes are golden brown.
-Discard bay leaf.
+Cover with potato slices; brush with 2 tablespoons melted butter.
+Bake 1 hour; brush potatoes with remaining butter.
+Return to oven; bake until meat is tender and potatoes are golden, 1-1/2 to 2 hours.
 Sprinkle with remaining parsley.